Ring home security cameras review

 Indoor Camera 2nd Gen overview

-The primary distinction lies in its inclusion of a security shutter.
-This feature rotates into position, effectively disabling the camera when engaged.
+The main novelty is its security shutter, which rotates into position, disabling the camera when engaged.
 In the locked state, the camera powers down, and the lens is fully obscured, ensuring privacy.
-Conversely, when the shutter is unlocked, the camera is ready for operation.
+When the shutter is unlocked, the camera is ready for operation.

 Like other Ring products, this camera works best if you subscribe to Ring Protect.
 While standard features, such as instant notifications, live view, and two-way talk, are available without subscribing, video storage and sharing are not.
 The Indoor Camera 2nd Gen supports the Advanced Pre-Roll feature, which captures the six seconds preceding the motion trigger.
 However, without Ring Protect, you can only view Pre-Roll as a picture-in-picture in Live View.